10to8 sends many thousands of emails per day, most of which are delivered successfully.

 When one system receives an email from another server, claiming to be for a particular domain, the receiving system can query the DNS TXT records for the domain, read the SPF details and verify the sending server is permitted to send that email.

-10to8 has the correct SPF DNS TXT entries for all outbound email.
-We do not use the default AWS SES entries so that we can support DMARC (see below...)
+10to8 has SPF DNS TXT entries for all outbound email.
+Our set up differs from the default AWS SES SPF configuration, so that we can support DMARC.

 All modern email systems support DKIM verification.
 DKIM is defined in rfc6376.

 When a system receives an email, the email will contain a digital signature in the DKIM header.
 The receiving system then queries the sending domain's TXT records to find the public key against which the digital signature is verified.